utkusarioglu/notecan-webclient/README.md

 # notecan-webclient
 A serverless notetaking app working with Firebase

-This is a project in progres
+This is a project in progress